Arguineguín: Etymology

 Another theory establishes a relationship with the Basque language through the Basque fishermen who sailed the Atlantic in times before the Castilian conquest of Gran Canaria, given that "argi" (light) and "egin" (to do) are words from that language.

 History

-In ancient times, the entire area that is now less than 7km from the current town was known as Arguineguín, which is why it is said that a small number of Canarian aborigines lived in Arguineguín, on the current Triana beach, about 3 km from Pajar, municipality of San Bartolomé de Tirajana.
+In ancient times, the entire area that is now less than 7 km from the current town was known as Arguineguín, which is why it is said that a small number of Canarian aborigines lived in Arguineguín, on the current Triana beach, about 3 km from Pajar, municipality of San Bartolomé de Tirajana.